Fhyasa/minecraft-playerfinder/README.md

 Also: This mod requires the [Fabric API](https://modrinth.com/mod/fabric-api).

-PS: *You cannot use this mod on servers that don't use this mod.
+PS: *You cannot use this mod on servers that don't use this mod (Player Finder).
 The commands are created server-side*

 ## Changelog